lgreski/datasciencectacontent/markdown/pml-randomForestPerformance.md

 Surprisingly, the random forest algorithm for the *Practical Machine Learning* course project runs flawlessly on the tablet.
 The runtime performance is very slow compared to the other machines, requiring 1 hour 15 minutes to complete the random forest, using all 4 threads across the two cores in its Intel Atom-based processor.

+In July 2017 we ran the analysis on an HP Chromebook on which we had installed Ubuntu Linux, in order to see how R performs on the Chromebook relative to the other hardware we tested in 2016.
+Amazingly, even with only 2 threads, the Chromebook outperformed the Envy X2 by a large margin, completing the 5 k-fold validation model in only 20.01 minutes.

 Finally, to illustrate the impact that the resampling technique has on the runtime performance, we fit the training data for the *Practical Machine Learning* course project on the HP Omen laptop with bootstrapping as the resampling method.
 The bootstrapping resampling method caused a significant increase in processing time, requiring 17 minutes instead of 3.22 minutes to train the model.
 Since the cross-validation resampling method resulted in an accuracy of .9945, the bootstrapping resampling method had no positive impact on model accuracy.

 #### Figure 2: Run time by By Machine & Resampling Technique